metadata toggle

 Interactions

-(in chicks of one day of age only) can be administered on the same day, but not mixed with, Nobilis ND Clone 30.
+Safety and efficacy data are available which demonstrate that Innovax-ILT (in chicks of one day of age only) can be administered on the same day, but not mixed with this vaccine.

 Safety and efficacy data are available which demonstrate that this vaccine can be administered, but not mixed to day-old chicks that are vaccinated either by the subcutaneous route or to day-old chicks that have been vaccinated by the in ovo route with Innovax-ND-IBD.

-(Nobilis ND Clone 30) when used with any other vaccine except the product mentioned above.
-A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case by case basis.
+No information is available on the safety and efficacy of the vaccine when used with any other vaccines except the products mentioned above.
+A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case-by-case basis.

 Amounts to be administered and administration route